-Sensory processing is one of the most complex aspects of child development.
-Here at The Inspired Treehouse, we’re passionate about providing easy-to-understand answers to the most common questions we hear about sensory processing in our pediatric therapy practice.
+Sensory processing is one of the most complex aspects of child development and we’re passionate about providing easy-to-understand answers to the most common questions we hear about sensory processing every day.

 General Information About Sensory Processing

 What Does “Sensory” Really Mean? – This brief, easy-to-read post gives a basic understanding of how a child processes sensory experiences to help him understand his environment more clearly.
 You’ll also find links to other helpful resources on sensory processing.

 Sensory Processing: 5 Things OTs Want You to Know – In this post, our pediatric occupational therapists address some commonly held misconceptions about sensory processing, providing helpful suggestions and strategies for planning sensory activities with children.

 Sensory Integration: Red Flags and When to Get Help Learn more about sensory red flags – behaviors related to sensory integration that might indicate that it’s time to get some expert advice to help support your child’s sensory needs.
 Some of these red flags can correlate with sensory processing disorder symptoms.

 Discussing Sensory Issues: A Guide for Parents and Teachers Whether you are a parent of a child with sensory needs or a teacher who has concerns about a child in your class, here are some ideas for how to start a constructive conversation about addressing kids’ needs in a positive and respectful way.

 Sensory Processing 101 You may have heard of Sensory Processing Disorder, but the truth is that understanding and supporting healthy sensory processing is an important part of promoting health in all children, not only those with a sensory processing diagnosis.
 That’s why we created our book, Sensory Processing 101.

 Sensory Tips and Strategies